Research Director Awarded Recovery Act Grant from

 National Heart, Lung, and Blood Institute

-Houston, Texas (January 15, 2010) – With heart, lung and blood diseases accounting for three of the four leading causes of death in the United States, the National Institutes of Health (NIH) has awarded a $1 million Challenge Grant to Richard Dixon, PhD, director of the Wafic Said Department of Molecular Cardiology Research, Texas Heart Institute (THI) at St. Luke's Episcopal Hospital, and principal investigator, and Ke-He Ruan, professor of pharmacology, University of Houston.
+– With heart, lung and blood diseases accounting for three of the four leading causes of death in the United States, the National Institutes of Health (NIH) has awarded a $1 million Challenge Grant to Richard Dixon, PhD, director of the Wafic Said Department of Molecular Cardiology Research, Texas Heart Institute (THI) at St. Luke's Episcopal Hospital, and principal investigator, and Ke-He Ruan, professor of pharmacology, University of Houston.

-Richard Dixon, PhDDixon, principal investigator, and Ruan received the grant for their research toward developing prostacyclin-secreting cells, a revolutionary cell-based therapy to prevent the effects of Pulmonary Arterial Hypertension (PAH)—a rare blood vessel disorder characterized by increased pressure in the pulmonary artery.
+Dixon, principal investigator, and Ruan received the grant for their research toward developing prostacyclin-secreting cells, a revolutionary cell-based therapy to prevent the effects of Pulmonary Arterial Hypertension (PAH)—a rare blood vessel disorder characterized by increased pressure in the pulmonary artery.
 With PAH, the progressive increases in arterial pressure and pulmonary vascular resistance can lead to devastating effects, such as right heart failure and ultimately death.

 With the Recovery Act Grant, Dixon, Ruan and colleagues will continue their work to develop genetically engineered cells that secrete prostacyclin, which aids in proper blood flow and reducing clotting.